What Is Travel Speed in Welding and Why It Matters

 control travel speed carefully

-In MIG welding, travel speed shows its hand quickly: if you’re moving too fast, the bead stays narrow, spatter rises, and fusion suffers because heat input drops; if you’re moving too slowly, the weld spreads out, runs hotter, and can invite burn-through or slag inclusions.
+In MIG welding, travel speed shows problems quickly.
+If you move too fast, the bead stays narrow, spatter increases, and fusion suffers because heat input drops.
+If you move too slowly, the weld spreads out, runs hotter, and may invite burn-through.

 Stick Welding Travel Speed: What to Watch For